POP or POS ? What is the difference ? Why is it important for your retail visibility ?

 They sound similar and we'll see they overlap – or flow into – each-other.
 That's why both abbreviations are regularly used interchangeably.

 POP (point of purchase) refers to the physical location in the shop where the consumer decides to examine and consider buying a product.
 For example, in the confectionery department a client chooses a chocolate bar from the range on the shelves and she puts it in a shopping basket.

 POS (point of sale) is the area in a store where the customer completes the last leg of the purchase.
 At the cash desk, also known as the check-out area, the supermarket completes the transaction, calculates the amount owed for the chocolate and indicates the options to make payment.
-Before the cashier thanks the client for the visit, his purchase is turned into a sale.
+Before the cashier thanks the client for the visit, his or her purchase is turned into a sale.

 Before you move on

 What significance does the difference have for instore communication strategies ?

 Product visibility and instore messaging strategies are carefully planned based on a clear understanding of who the target shopper is, shopping behaviour, and how (and where) she or he can best be influenced.

 POP communication catches consumers who rush through the shop, navigating and searching the aisles for what they have in mind to satisfy their needs.
 POP communication on the shelves can call out the primary product placement for any item to get shoppers to take notice.
 There are many good solutions to improve the findability of a product on its home shelf.
 The best POP material, such as a shelf stopper or a shelf management material, succeeds in slowing down and ultimately stop the hurried shopper at the location of the product (and seduces her or him to buy it).